Site Overlay

 Diagnosis: Bone density scans help detect osteopenia and osteoporosis, conditions characterized by low bone mineral density.

-Risk Assessment: They help estimate a patient’s risk of fractures, allowing for timely intervention.
+Risk Assessment: They help estimate a patient’s fracture risk, enabling timely intervention.